YodasMyDad/ShoutingIguana/src/ShoutingIguana.PluginSdk/README.md

 ## Custom Report Schemas (Advanced Datagrid)

-Plugins can define custom column layouts for the datagrid view, providing a specialized, scannable interface for findings.
-This is optional—findings work without custom schemas, but schemas dramatically improve the user experience for tabular data.
+Every plugin registers a schema that tells the UI which columns to render.
+Think of this as configuring the datagrid: keep it minimal for simple checks (Page + Issue) or invest in richer layouts for data-heavy plugins like Broken Links or Link Graph.

-### When to Use Custom Schemas
+### Schema Design Tips

-- **Use schemas for**: Tabular data with consistent fields (broken links, internal linking, redirects)
+- **Build richer schemas for**: Tabular data with consistent fields (broken links, internal linking, redirects)
-- **Skip schemas for**: One-off issues or highly variable findings
+- **Keep schemas lean for**: One-off issues or highly variable findings (Page + Issue + Details is plenty)

 ### Registering a Schema